Home » Drilling Problems » Lost Circulation Material In Drilling

 Flake

-The Flake type of lost-circulation material (LCM) is thin and flat in shape, with a large surface area.
-Flake LCM could be utilized in various sizes.
+The Flake type of lost-circulation material (LCM) is thin and flat, with a large surface area.
+Flake LCM had various sizes.
 It should be insoluble and inert to the mud system in which it is used.
-Its purpose is to shut off any mud loss zones in a well and help stop lost circulation.
+It aims to shut off any mud loss zones in a well and help stop lost circulation.

 Examples